thirumurthis/Learnings/K8s/kustomize_notes.md

 > - This patch file can directly define the deployment manifest yaml, with the test specific configuration.
 The `kustomization.yaml` file under test, will refer to the pathc using `patches` tag.
 > - kustomize framework will automatically infer the type of patch to be used when using `patches` tag, like `patchesStrategicMerge` or `patchTransform`

-#### `overlay/test/kustomization.yaml`
+- `overlay/test/kustomization.yaml`

-  - Below yaml file defines different configuration that can be used to apply the patch
+  - Below yaml file defines different options to apply the patch, using external file and inline in the configuration yaml

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization